 Other information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty.

-NOTE: Unless the parent/guardian or secondary school student requests in writing that the District not release information, the student’s name, address, and telephone number (if listed) shall be released to Armed Forces recruiters upon their request.
+NOTE: Unless the parent/guardian or student who has reached age 18, requests in writing that the District not release information, the student’s name, address, and telephone number (if listed) shall be released to Armed Forces recruiters and institutions of higher education upon their request.

 Student - Except as otherwise specifically designated by law, “student” shall mean any individual who is or has been in attendance in the District and for whom the District maintains education records.